trueos/pcbsd/src-qt5/docs/support.rst

 +-----------+-----------------+--------------------+

-PC-BSD® utilities use these buttons as follows:
+TrueOS® utilities use these buttons as follows:

 * **Apply:** applies settings and leaves the window open.